HakamAtassi/axil_UART_core/readme.md

 # TODO
 * ~Integrate baud bridge~
 * ~Integrate fifos~
+* Invalid data is being transmitted from the tx.
+Deal with that...
 * Wrap with AXI interface
 * AXI bursts?
 * Wrap in TileLink